 Hitorijime My Hero (AKA My Very Own Hero) may not reinvent the genre, but it's respectful, consistent, and uplifting.

 Other recent releases in the genre such as Super Lovers, Love Stage, and sort of Yuri On Ice have shown it's possible to make a decent shounen-ai anime, but in all three of those shows sacrifice something to get to the worthwhile moments.
-Super Lovers, although enjoyable and adorable, the age gap and family aspect can
+Super Lovers, although fun and adorable on the surface, it is very hard

 to watch because of the age gap and disturbing child grooming.
 Love Stage was really funny and well written but some of the actual "love" moments ignored the importance of consent.
 Yuri On Ice was truly fantastic, but it felt almost afraid to acknowledge its lead characters as homosexual.

 Hitorijime makes few comprises to get to the pleasant moments, but is overall an enjoyable watch.
 The characters face adversity due to their sexuality, they treat the people they love with respect as they should, and the characters had chemistry with each other.

 The show opens with its main character Masahiro, we see how he's had quite a hard life, being the leeched off of by thugs, and never having a safe place because his prostitute mother brings home her clients.
 His life seems grim and it shows through his subdued personality, constantly seeming out of it.
 Then he met his eventual love interest; Kousuke, referred to as "the Bear Killer" by the group of thugs because he's known for beating up criminals.
 Masahiro is saved from having to spend time with the thugs and later meets the Bear Killer through his brother at his school.